The Best of Surf Music

 The Offspring

-How do these guys do it!? after almost 20 years they make possibly their best CD ever, either this or Ixnay is the best!
-And the critic reviews aren't as bad as people say, they are all 3/5 or a "B", those aren't bad even tho this CD deserves way more.
-Only a band like the Offspring can make great music after this long while changing their style but holding on to their roots. more from The Offspring
+How do these guys do it!?
+After almost 20 years they make possibly their best CD ever, either this or Ixnay is the best!
+And the critic reviews aren’t as bad as people say—they’re all 3/5 or a “B,” those aren’t bad even though this CD deserves way more.
+Only a band like The Offspring can make great music after this long, changing their style but holding on to their roots.

-These guys were a great band and it would be sweet to seem them come back together again.
-I now own every Dispatch CD, but this one is like a greatest hits compilation, every tune is THAT good.
-They are the best indie rock band I've ever heard and likely the best I'll ever hear. hypnotic and intelligent rap-like tunes.
-The only thing is how their stuff never made it to the airwaves, it's better than 99.9% of the stuff out there. other Indie bands like O.A.R. and Guster, those bands just can't measure up to Dispatch.
+These guys were a great band and it would be sweet to see them come back together again.
+I now own every Dispatch CD, but this one is like a greatest-hits compilation—every tune is THAT good.
+They are the best indie rock band I’ve ever heard and likely the best I’ll ever hear.
+Hypnotic and intelligent rap-like tunes.
+The only thing is how their stuff never made it to the airwaves—it’s better than 99.9% of the stuff out there.
+Bands like O.A.R. and Guster just can’t measure up to Dispatch.
 Check them out.

 Brushfire Fairytales

-Fans of Willy Porter, Ben Harper, and G. Love will all want to check out Jack Johnson's engaging folk- and blues-inflected pop.
+Fans of Willy Porter, Ben Harper, and G. Love will all want to check out Jack Johnson’s engaging folk- and blues-inflected pop.
 Born in Oahu, Hawaii, Johnson, a former surfer and film-school graduate, has a knack for acoustic ballads whose calm surfaces hide a subtle but strong lyrical undertow.
-"It seems to me that 'maybe' pretty much always means 'no,'" sings Johnson on "Flake," which features crony Harper on slide guitar.> AllMusic by Jack Johnson
+“It seems to me that ‘maybe’ pretty much always means ‘no,’” sings Johnson on “Flake,” which features cronies Harper on slide guitar.

 Linkin Park

-Linkin Park’s second studio effort (not counting the 2002 remix album Reanimation) overflows with glossy production values and Big Rock oomph, fully embracing the pop instincts of their Hybrid Theory debut.
-For many, Theory sounded inexcusably corporate, from its too-timely rap-rock sound to the long list of product endorsements included in the liner notes.
-More from Linkin Park
+Linkin Park’s second studio effort (not counting the 2002 remix album Reanimation) overflows with glossy production values and big-rock oomph, fully embracing the pop instincts of their Hybrid Theory debut.
+For many, Theory sounded inexcusably corporate—from its too-timely rap-rock sound to the long list of product endorsements included in the liner notes.

 Blink 182